cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 Overview of the Application Domain Extension Energy
 ===================================================

+The CityGML Energy ADE aims at extending the CityGML standard with energy-related entities necessary to lead energy analyses at urban scale.

 Following the philosophy of CityGML, this ADE Energy aims to be flexible, in terms of compatibility with different data qualities, levels of details, and urban energy models complexities (from monthly energy balance of ISO 13790, to sub-hourly dynamic simulation of softwares like CitySim or EnergyPlus).
 It takes into consideration the INSPIRE Directive of the European Parliament, as well as the recent US Building Energy Data Exchange Specification (BEDES).

 Its structure is thought of as modular; some of its modules can be potentially used and extended for other applications (e.g. module Occupancy for socio-economics, module Materials for acoustics or statics, module Metadata and Scenarios for every urban analysis).

 ADE Energy Core
 ===============

-The Core of the ADE Energy contains the thermal building objects required for the building energy modelling.
+The Core of the ADE Energy contains the thermal building objects required for the building energy modelling (e.g. 'ThermalZone', 'ThermalBoundary', 'ThermalComponent').
 These thermal building objects are linked to the CityGML building objects through its `_AbstractBuilding`, `_BoundarySurface` and `_Opening` classes.

 Overview